Quitch/AI-Bugfixes/README.md

 ### What It Doesn't Do

-- Fix issues which impact Galactic War as this mode cannot load server mods
+- Fix issues which impact Galactic War, as this mode cannot load server mods

 ## Translations